 2013 | Dr. Andrew Koeser, University of Florida

 This project will address three aspects of risk assessment: 1.)
 Factors driving homeowner and professional risk perceptions; 2.)
 Impact of individual arborist on common risk assessment method outcomes; and 3.)
 Relationship between target rating and actual site occupancy given time of assessment.
 These efforts represent the beginning of a larger research program to assess the reliability of commonly used risk assessment methods (ISA Tree Hazard Evaluation Method, USDA FS Community Tree Risk Evaluation Method, and ISA Tree Risk Assessment BMP Method) and improve tree risk prediction models.
-Results from the risk perception aspect of this project are intended to identify areas were risk perception and risk reality are misaligned – offering guidance for industry and public education efforts.
+Results from the risk perception aspect of this project are intended to identify areas where risk perception and risk reality are misaligned – offering guidance for industry and public education efforts.
 The remaining aspects of this project are intended to be an independent assessment of past and emerging risk assessment methods.

 Risk assessment is a very personal thing.
 Every tree has a real risk and a perceived risk to people and property.
 While we try to make the process more consistent with structured methods like the ISA Best Management Practices (BMP), in all of our studies we found rating biases among our participants.
 While the research is ongoing, we do see that when arborists assess tree risk, as much of 55% of their risk rating decision lies with the severity of the defect they see.